How to Talk to Your Elderly Parent About Needing Help

 While this may be a reality, it’s still a very difficult and a sensitive subject for daughters and sons to face.
 Your aging parent may become fearful and quickly dismiss the idea of assistance.

-Avoiding the talk will be
+Avoiding the talk will be worse on your long-term relationship and the care needed.

 Avoid the Risks